AFROTC Building, Room 123

 Two- and three-year programs

 The last two years of the AFROTC program consist of the Professional Officer Course (POC).
 Students with at least two undergraduate academic years remaining at UNT may apply for a two- or three-year program, sign up for GMC courses, and compete for an enrollment allocation for entry into the POC.
-Entrance into the POC is highly competitive; two- and three-year applicants must be selected through the selection system described above.
+Entrance into the POC is highly competitive; two- and three-year applicants must be selected through the selection process described above.

 Cadets must take a required Leadership Laboratory (LLAB) that consists of a two hour block per week throughout their enrollment in AFROTC.
 LLAB is conducted within the framework of the cadet organization with a progression of experiences designed to develop each student’s leadership potential.
 The curriculum involves study of Air Force customs and courtesies, drill and ceremonies, career opportunities in the Air Force, and the life and work of an Air Force junior officer.
 Students develop leadership in a wide variety of practical, supervised environments.